dtighiltferhat/aws-devops-infrastructure-blueprint/README.md

 - RDS database in private subnets with DB subnet group
 - Standardized tagging strategy
 - Structured outputs and documentation
+- HTTPS listener with ACM certificate on ALB
+- CloudWatch alarms for ALB, ASG, and RDS
+- Operational dashboard for infrastructure health

 ---